scott-f9/aws-ansible/README.md

 ## Running the playbooks

+The yml files are run as ansible playbooks.

-Run create_structures.yml with ansible, and specify the hosts file as the inventory.
+Run create_structures.yml and specify the hosts file as the inventory.

-Run gather_facts.yuml with ansible to output information about the devices configured with the playbook.
+Run gather_facts.yml to output information about the devices configured with the playbook.

 ## Verify